LNURL are advanced features and applications that go beyond just payment processing for Lightning Wallets.

 With the help of LNURL, a simplified interaction between the payer and the payee is possible.

-In the following article, the possible functions are briefly presented and should therefore be an incentive for developers to realize their own applications based on Lightning.
+In the following article, the possible functions are briefly presented and should thus be an incentive for developers to realize their own applications based on Lightning.

-A service provider generates a bech32 encoded https call via a simple http-JSON command that starts with LNURL and is displayed to the user as an encrypted QR code.
+A service provider generates a bech32 encoded https call using a simple http-JSON command that starts with LNURL and is displayed as an encrypted QR code to the user.

-If the user uses a Lightning Wallet that supports LNURL, they can easily scan the QR code and use the appropriate function.
+If the user uses a Lightning Wallet that supports LNURL, he can easily scan the QR code and use the corresponding function.

-If you want to receive a Lightning payment as a payee, an invoice must be created, which will be sent to the payer.
+If a payee wishes to receive a Lightning payment, an invoice must be created and sent to the payer.

-If a user is entitled to receive a payment, an invoice must first be prepared by the payee without LNURL.
-This then sends this payment request (invoice) incl.
-Amount and purpose of use to the payer and waits for payment to be received.
+If a user has a claim to receive a payment, an invoice must first be created by the payee without an LNURL.
+The latter then sends this payment request (invoice) incl. amount and reason for payment to the payer and waits for receipt of payment.